ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 In addition to detecting new value combination (see NewMatchPathValueComboDetector), this detector also stores combo occurrence times and amounts, and allows to execute functions on tuples that need to be defined in the python code first.

-* **target_path_list**: the list of values to extract from each match to create the value combination to be checked (required, list of strings).
+* **paths**: the list of values to extract from each match to create the value combination to be checked (required, list of strings).
-* **allow_missing_values**: when set to True, the detector will also use matches, where one of the pathes from target_path_list does not refer to an existing parsed data object (boolean, defaults to False).
+* **allow_missing_values**: when set to True, the detector will also use matches, where one of the pathes from paths does not refer to an existing parsed data object (boolean, defaults to False).
 * **tuple_transformation_function**: when not None, this function will be invoked on each extracted value combination list to transform it.
 It may modify the list directly or create a new one to return it (string, defaults to None).
 * **learn_mode**: when set to True, this detector will report a new value only the first time before including it in the known values set automatically (boolean).
 * **persistence_id**: the name of the file where the learned models are stored (string, defaults to "Default").